lsyaseen/KTAB/README.md

 ## User Interfaces ##

 A graphical front-end is under development.
-The current GUI version of the SMP, smpq, has been developed in [Qt](https://www.qt.io/).
+The current GUI version of the SMP, `KTAB_SMP`, has been developed in [Qt](https://www.qt.io/).
 Qt is dual-licensed under both commercial and open-source terms; details can be found [here](https://www.qt.io/qt-licensing-terms/).
 The Qt licensing page states that dynamically linking an application to the open-source Qt libraries does not make the application open-source.

 Previous work toward a graphical front-end was based on the FLTK project (http://www.fltk.org) [FLTK](http://www.fltk.org).
 FLTK is a cross-platform, C++ tookit provided under the terms of the GNU Library Public License, Version 2 with exceptions that allow for static linking; details can be found [here](http://www.fltk.org/COPYING.php).
 The source code and build instructions for the most recent stable version can be obtained  [here](http://www.fltk.org/software.php).
 FLTK also uses CMake for configuration, then your favorite IDE to build.